bi-labor/es-mssql/docs/exercise3.md

    ![Elasticsearch indices](./images/exercises/kibana-search-total.png)

+   If you see fewer documents, you need to use the Refresh API to make sure Elasticsearch is finished with all indexing operations.
+To trigger this, execute a `POST salaries/_refresh` request.

-1. Create a screenshot of the result as follows.
+1. Create a screenshot of the result of the previous search requests as follows.

    Save the screenshot file as `ex3.png` - overwrite the placeholder file with yours.